VPAT

 Level A

 Supports Moodle does not change the context or focus when a user navigates to a focusable item in the interface anywhere.
-Opening links in new windows and tabs are not used where an alternative is practical.
+Opening links in new windows and tabs is avoided when an alternative is practical.

 3.2.2 On Input